sparklyr/sparklyr/README.md

 dplyr Interface
 ---------------

 The sparklyr package implements a dplyr back-end for Spark.
-Connect to Spark using the `spark_connect` function then obtain a dplyr interface using `src_spark` function:
+Connect to Spark using the `spark_connect` function then use the returned connection as a remote dplyr source.

 ``` r
 # connect to local spark instance